-Antidepressants may increase suicidal thoughts or actions in some children, teens or young adults within the first few months of treatment or when the dose is changed.
-Depression or other serious mental illnesses are the most important causes of suicidal thoughts or actions.
-Pay close attention to any changes, especially sudden changes in mood, behavior, thoughts or feelings.
-Call your healthcare provider right away if symptoms such as anxiety, irritability, impulsivity, trouble sleeping, aggressive behavior or suicidal thoughts are new, worse or worry you.
+TRINTELLIX and other antidepressants may increase suicidal thoughts and actions in some people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.
+TRINTELLIX is not for use in children under 18.
+Depression or other mental illnesses are the most important causes of suicidal thoughts or actions.
+Pay close attention to any changes, especially new or sudden changes in mood, behavior, thoughts, or feelings.
+Call your doctor or get emergency help right away if you have symptoms such as suicidal thoughts or actions, impulsivity, aggressive or violent actions, depression, anxiety or panic attacks, agitation, restlessness, anger, irritability, trouble sleeping, an increase in activity or talking, or other unusual changes in behavior or mood; especially if they are new, worse, or worry you.

-Do not take TRINTELLIX if you:
+Do not start or take TRINTELLIX if you:

-TRINTELLIX may cause serious side effects including:
+TRINTELLIX may cause serious side effects, including:

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.